twinpixel/mechamind/readme.md

 | Radar       | 5   | 70  | Max energy spendable on SCAN per turn (= max scan radius) |

 Build points set the **per-turn cap** for each action type, not a fixed spend.
-Programs may use less than the maximum each turn.
+Pilots (LLM or bot) may use less than the maximum each turn.

 ---